Community engaged curator, scholar, writer.

 Notes from my academic journey…

-My path began at New York University, where studying Anthropology opened my eyes to the rich intersections between cross-cultural studies and art practices.
-I became fascinated with how museums function as spaces where knowledge and value are created and exchanged—a curiosity that continues to drive my work today.
+My path began at New York University studying Anthropology, which opened my eyes to how art and museums function as sites where knowledge and value are created and exchanged.
+This early fascination with institutional dynamics continues to inform how I approach curatorial projects and public engagement today.